South Korea

 Birthgap Generational Indicator (TFG)

-The Birthgap Generational Indicator (TFG) reached 63.8% in 2024, corresponding to a total fertility rate of 0.75, marking a slight decrease of 1.3 percentage points from the previous year.
-Over the past five years, this indicator has shown an upward trend, averaging 62.3% between 2020 and 2024.
-Compared to the early 2000s average of 41.4%, the current level is approximately 22.4 percentage points higher.
-South Korea's TFG now stands as the highest globally, ranked first out of 38 countries.
+The Birthgap Generational Indicator (TFG) for 2024 stands at 63.8%, corresponding to a total fertility rate of 0.75.
+This marks a slight decline from the 2023 figure, dropping by 1.3 percentage points.
+Over the past five years, the TFG has been on an upward trend, averaging 62.3% between 2020 and 2024.
+Compared to the 2000s average of 41.4%, this represents an increase of about 22.4 percentage points.
+Among 38 countries globally, South Korea currently holds the highest TFG level.

 | Year | TFG | Year | TFG |